garrandall/popular-music-data/tracks/pt-109-jimmy-dean.md

-Australian Evans saw the battle for the crew had little hope Two were dead and some were wounded all were clinging to the bow Fightin' fire and flightin' water trying to save themselves somehow Smoke and fire upon the sea...
+Australian Evans saw the battle for the crew had little hope Two were dead and some were wounded all were clinging to the bow Fightin' fire and flightin' water trying to save themselves somehow Smoke and fire upon the sea

-McMahon the Irishman was burned so badly he couldn't swim Leave me here go on he said cause if you don't we'll all be dead The PT skipper couldn't leave him a man to die alone at sea And with a strap between his teeth he towed the Irishman through the sea Smoke and fire upon the sea...
+McMahon the Irishman was burned so badly he couldn't swim Leave me here go on he said cause if you don't we'll all be dead The PT skipper couldn't leave him a man to die alone at sea And with a strap between his teeth he towed the Irishman through the sea Smoke and fire upon the sea

 He led his men through waters dark rocky reefs and hungry sharks He braved the enemy's bayonets a thirty eight hung round his neck